USNH Naples Administers Second Dose of COVID-19 Vaccine

-Hospitalman Hunter Barkley, a Corpsman working in primary care at U.S. Naval Hospital (USNH) Naples, receives his second dose of the Moderna coronavirus (COVID-19) vaccine onboard Naval Support Activity (NSA) Naples, Feb.
-5, 2021.
-USNH Naples began administering the COVID-19 vaccine on Jan.
-8 and is now fully into Phase 2 of the DoD distribution schema, which includes eligible beneficiaries 18 years and older.
+“This has been a monumental effort on behalf of everyone involved, especially medical personnel,” said Capt.
+James Stewart, Naval Support Activity Naples commanding officer.
+“Every vaccination helps not only our own community to stay healthy, but also our valued host nation partners and friends.
+Taking steps to end the COVID-19 pandemic is a global effort, and I'm glad that we can do our part while serving in bella Napoli.”

+For those interested in a first dose, USNH Naples continues to vaccinate all eligible beneficiaries using an email request system for scheduling.
+Times and locations for scheduled first doses are subject to change based on demand and number of individuals scheduled.
+Interested individuals should email their full name, DoD ID number, telephone number, and preferred email address to: usn.naples.navhospnaplesit.list.covid-team@mail.mil

 USNH Naples, the largest naval hospital in Europe, serves a diverse population of over 9,800 beneficiaries.
 Over 500 staff members at the main hospital, branch health clinic, and Navy Liaison Detachment in Landstuhl, Germany work tirelessly to keep warfighters in the fight and provide care for their families.
-(U.S. Navy photo by Public Affairs Specialist Christina Clarke)

 |Date Taken: